Dunsink Observatory: History

 This Observatory, endowed by Francis Andrews, esq., LL.D., Provost of Trinity College, and erected in 1785, was placed, by statute, in 1791, under the management of the "Royal Astronomer of Ireland," an appointment first filled by Dr. Henry Ussher, and subsequently by Dr. Brinkley, Bishop of Cloyne.

 The Institution is amply furnished with astronomical instruments, and is open to all persons interested in astronomical science, on introduction to the resident Assistant.
 It is situated in Lat.
 53° 23' 13" N., Long.
 6° 20' 15" W.

 Dublin Mean Time, the official time in Ireland from 1880, was the local mean time at Dunsink, just as Greenwich Mean Time (GMT) is the local mean time at Greenwich Royal Observatory near London.
 In 1916, Ireland moved to GMT.
 In 1936, Trinity College stopped maintaining the observatory and rented out the land.

 Éamon de Valera, who had driven the establishment of the Dublin Institute for Advanced Studies (DIAS) in 1940, added a School of Cosmic Physics to it in 1947, partly in order to revive the observatory, for which it was given responsibility. Éamon de Valera's signature appears in Dunsink Observatory visitor book dated 13 January 1949.

 The named chair Andrews Professorship of Astronomy was associated with the directorship of Dunsink Observatory during the time that the observatory was part of Trinity College Dublin (TCD).

 By the late 20th century, the city encroached ever more on the observatory, increasing the atmospheric turbulence thus reducing the quality of the telescope's images.
-The telescope itself is no longer "state of the art", is now used mainly for public 'open nights'.
+The telescope itself is now used mainly for public open nights.

 The observatory is currently part of the DIAS.
 It is a research institute and regularly hosts visiting scholars and scientists, alongside various conferences and public outreach events.
 Public talks on astronomy and astrophysics are given regularly at the observatory by professional and amateur astronomers.
 Stargazing events are also held using the Grubb telescope.

 In 2025, the Irish Historic Astronomical Observatories, consisting of Dunsink Observatory, Birr Castle and Armagh Observatory, were added to the World Heritage Tentative List, a step towards becoming a UNESCO World Heritage Site.